CAP 211 -

 The next tutorial explains taking your model from 3Ds Max to the Unreal Editor.

 Tutorial 5.6: Exporting a mesh from 3DS Max, importing into Unreal Editor

 This tutorial begins on page 198.

-- Select the mesh/poly object.
-Open the Application menu in 3DS Max 2010 (File menu in earlier versions), and select Export Selected.
+- Select the arch object.
+Open the Application menu in 3DS Max 2010 (File menu in earlier versions), and select Export, Export Selected.